Doridian/wsvpn/docs/wiki/Client autoconfiguration.md

 cd C:\wsvpn
 wsvpn-windows-amd64.exe -mode "client" -config "client.yml"
 ```
+Replace C:\wsvpn with your folder location.
+This is needed as running anything as admin in windows will change path to C:\Windows\System32

 Then, execute it as administrator to stablish a fresh connection.
 This should create a new `wintun.dll` file and a windows adapter that will dissapear on disconection, called `WaterWinTunInterface`.